 |

-Late | The item was delivered outside of the promised delivery window. |
+Arrived Late | The item was delivered to the customer after the Expected Delivery Date. |

 |

-Lost | The package never arrived (lost in transit). |
+Lost | The package never arrived and is considered lost-in-transit. |

 |